After an Arrest, Will You Always Be Eligible for Bail?

 In Most Cases, Your Attorney Will Negotiate with the Prosecutor and the Judge on Your Release Conditions

 In the vast majority of cases, counsel is able to negotiate with the prosecutor and discuss with the judge reasonable conditions of pre-trial release.
 These are conditions that would ensure the defendant’s future appearances at court and conditions that would help give the court some assurance of public safety concerns while the case is proceeding.
-I try to have conditions of bind or pre-trial release negotiated before my client makes his firth appearance in Court.
+I try to have conditions of bond or pre-trial release negotiated before my client makes his first appearance in Court.

 Interviewer: It could actually be something then that depending on the crime, maybe it’s a violent crime, will play a determination in whether you’re going to even be able to get bail for your client?